-Traditional Dental Care Plan
+Traditional Dental Care Option

-The following description of coverage and limitations applies to the Traditional Dental Care program which is self-funded by the Plan.
+The following description of coverage and limitations applies only to the Traditional Dental Care program which is self-funded by the Plan.
+For information regarding Willamette Dental coverage, see "Willamette Dental of Washington Option."

-The Traditional Dental Care Plan provides coverage for both Class A and B services, called "Preventive and Routine Services," and Class C services, called "Major Services."
+The Traditional Dental Care Option provides coverage for both Class A and B services, called "Preventive and Routine Services," and Class C services, called "Major Services."
 When electing coverage through the Traditional Dental Care Plan, Covered Persons may choose any dental Provider.

-Preauthorization.
+Preatuthorization.
 Dental treatment which is expected to exceed \$400 should be preauthorized to verify eligibility and determine in advance the benefits that will be provided by the Plan.
 The treating Dentist may submit a preauthorization request to the Administration Office at the following address: